volhacro-pixel/new/README.md

 Notes:
 - The test accepts cookies if present to prevent overlay issues.
 - Ensures the browser page is closed at the end of the test.
+- Uses role-based selectors for stability and includes a fallback navigation when click is intercepted.